JMP-MO/PyEarthTools/old_docs/docs/index.md

     Current target audience are PyEarthTools developers doing the documentation refactoring.

-A research project from the Data Science and Emerging Technologies team and Project 3.1.

 ## Purpose

 `PyEarthTools` seeks to provide a unified interface into any Earth System data source, and allow for easy transformation and modification into Machine Learning training / inference ready forms.